Content & Social Media

 • Trust signals (reviews, guarantees)

-Social commerce is evolving rapidly.
+Social commerce is evolving quickly.
 Businesses that want to stay ahead must prepare for emerging trends.

 Augmented Reality (AR) shopping

-AR features allow customers to virtually try out products before buying.
-From makeup to furniture, AR reduces returns and increases customer satisfaction.
+AR features let customers virtually try out products before buying.
+From make-up to furniture, AR reduces returns and increases customer satisfaction.

 Live commerce events